Biomedical Informatics (BMI)

 Information for new master students

 Browse the available master thesis projects in the group.
+Note that the list may be outdated; new projects will usually be added in September.

 Consider the recommended courses for master students in Biomedical Informatics.